 Mammillaria bocasana, commonly known as Powder Puff Cactus, is an attractive cactus native to central Mexico.
 It is found between 5,400 and 7,500 feet (1,650 and 2,300 m) above sea level and grows on canyon walls, in volcanic rock, and in semi-desert environs, often under bushes of native plants.
-This cactus is protected from collecting in the wild in Mexico.
+This cactus is protected from being collected in the wild in Mexico.

 Growing Conditions and General Care